 Although you might disagree, most people find cleaning their homes to be stressful and even painful.
-By running a cleaning business, you are tapping into an enormous market with plenty of clientele.
+By starting a cleaning business, you are tapping into an enormous market with plenty of clientele.
 There will always be a demand for cleaning services, which keeps you in business and keeps every client’s home spotless.
 Here’s how to start a cleaning business from the ground up.

 1. Do the Initial Cleaning Jobs Yourself

-When you consider how to start a maid service, you might feel tempted to begin with staffing, but one of the best ways to start is actually by doing most of the work yourself.
+When you consider how to start a cleaning company or maid service, you might feel tempted to begin with staffing, but one of the best ways to start is actually by doing most of the work yourself.
 After all, you need to learn the business before you can successfully run it from afar.

 Committing to sourcing and working for your first few clients on your own will ensure you keep your costs low as well.
 Instead of investing money in hiring workers, you can pay yourself a reasonable wage while you work out any kinks in your business model and determine best practices for your company.